HDR Candidature Management

 The Institute of Professional Editors’ 'Guidelines for editing research theses’ outline the extent and nature of editorial services that professional editors can provide when editing higher degree by research candidates’ theses and dissertations.
 Academic supervisors and higher degree by research candidates also need to be clear about the editor’s role as well as their own roles and responsibilities in preparing the thesis.
 Academic supervisors of candidates need to be clear about the role of the professional editor in relation to their own editorial role.
 Candidates need to be clear about the scope and limits of services they might expect from a professional editor.

-Use of a professional editor will normally involve a fee and payment for this must be negotiated with the supervisor and Faculty.
+Use of a professional editor will normally involve a fee and payment for this must be negotiated with the supervisor and School.

 Doctoral Degree (Professional) candidates must also provide a certified copy of the results for the Advanced Study Units and Research Projects completed in the course of their enrolment.
 The portfolio will not be sent out for examination without confirmation of these results.